• Skip to primary navigation

 Now comes the hard (sorta) part; introducing new chickens to the flock.

-How are you going to integrate your new little cute fluffy bundles with your happy flock?
-If you purchased new chickens, make sure to quarantine them before integrating them.
+How are you going to integrate your new little cute fluffy bundles with your happy flock?ย If you purchased new chickens, make sure to quarantine new chickens before integrating them.
+You should quarantine even if you purchased from a NPIP certified breeder.

 Make sure that you know exactly how to get started raising chickens before you start introducing them.